BurnP3/BurnP3Plus/getting_started.md

 ***Stage 3: Grow fires***

-Under the **Fire Growth Model Options** tab, all settings are optional and as advanced features will not be covered in this Quickstart tutorial.By leaving the **Fire Growth Model Options** empty, **BurnP3+** will use the default values.
+Under the **Fire Growth Model Options** tab, all settings are optional and as advanced features will not be covered in this Quickstart tutorial.
+By leaving the **Fire Growth Model Options** empty, **BurnP3+** will use the default values.

 ***Stage 4: Summarize burn probability***